amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 An aliasing cookie refers to a cookie which shares the same cookie-name, cookie-value and sub domain with another cookie but differs via scheme or port.

-A domain cookie is a cookie which has the Domain attribute set in its field.

-An origin cookie is a set of cookies which are set on each origin, an origin being the same port and scheme value.

 {::boilerplate bcp14-tagged}

 # User Agent Requirements